By Saga Norrby

 Hoogvliets started working for AUC around the time it moved into the current Academic Building (AB) in 2012.
-He has now left to be the housemaster of another school, the high school ROC Amsterdam, where his son and daughter are students.
+He has now left to be the housemaster of another institution, one of the Regionaal Opleidingencentrum van Amsterdam (ROCvA) high schools – a sister school to the one where his son and daughter are students.
 Why?
 Because he needs a new challenge, he said.

 Hoogvliets was born in 1961 in Suriname, and was raised on Aruba.
 He joined his brother in Boston, the United States, to study when he was 19, but since it was “icy icy icy cold” there, he dropped everything and moved to the Netherlands to join the army.
 Another brother and a sister of his had come to live here before him.
 His work for the army did not last long, but what did was his later employment at Neville Chemical Europe – he worked there for 21 years, taking care of the facility.
 After all those years, the company could not afford him anymore and he was laid off.
 It was then that the housemaster chapter began for Hoogvliets.
 AUC is the third school he has worked for.

 Many students of AUC may never have spoken with Hoogvliets, but as Irene Willems, second-year Social Science major, they might remember seeing him singing around the AB.
 Hoogvliets himself credits the students for his happy demeanour.
 “You guys are so warm, and so kind – why wouldn’t I walk around like this?
 I mean, it’s a nice building, you guys are beautiful, wonderful, so – here I am,” he said.